ibm-bluemix-mobile-services/bms-samples-swift-helloauthentication/README.md

 # iOS helloAuthentication Sample Application for Bluemix Mobile Services

-The helloAuthentication sample contains an Objective-C project that you can use to learn more about the Mobile Client Access service.
+The helloAuthentication sample contains a Swift project that you can use to learn more about the Mobile Client Access service.

-Use the following steps to configure the helloAuthentication sample for Objective-C:
+Use the following steps to configure the helloAuthentication sample for Swift:

 1. [Download the helloAuthentication sample](#download-the-helloauthentication-sample)
 2. [Configure the mobile backend for your helloAuthentication application](#configure-the-mobile-backend-for-your-helloauthentication-application)